tensorflow/community/rfcs/20200929-keras-mixed-precision.md

 print(layer.dtype_policy.name)  # float32.
 A layer dtype policy never changes.
 ```

 The global policy is only used by Keras to determine the default layer policy, and has no other purpose.
-The next section describes in detail how a layer users dtype policies.
+The next section describes in detail how a layer uses dtype policies.

 To use mixed precision in a model, the global policy must be set to "mixed_float16" or "mixed_bfloat16" before the model is constructed.
 For many models, this is all that is required to use mixed precision.